Elephant Fish can be caught close to shore in Spring and Summer

-The elephant fish is rather unusual species related to sharks.
+The elephant fish is a rather unusual species related to sharks.
 Average size 60 to 90 cm.
 It has smooth skin which is bright silver with dark blotches when first caught.
 Will take cut-bait but is best targeted with shellfish and crab baits.
 The elephant fish is a strong fighter on rod and line.

 Elephant fish are very strong fighters when hooked even on surfcasting gear.
 They will often swim strongly back and forth before being landed.

 They look much like just another piece of washed-up seaweed.
 In the water, they are a yellowish-brown colour but darken to black under the sun much like a thin piece of old dried leather.
 The egg capsules of the elephant fish are almost pear-shaped: being round at one end and pointed towards the end with, the escape tunnel.
 Egg capsules of the carpet shark and skate are smaller and square-shaped.
 In the case of the skate, they have tendrils at the corners.

 From April onwards sometimes very large numbers of elephant fish egg cases are washed up on the beaches between Sumner and the mouth of the Waimakariri River making it most likely that the shallow inshore waters of Pegasus Bay are an important breeding ground for this species.

 Anglers surfcasting from Canterbury beaches twenty or more years ago were at times able to catch a dozen or more in a day on baited hooks.
 They are now only caught very occasionally in this way.
-It is now a good day’s fishing if a single elephant fish is caught in this way.
+It is now a good day’s fishing if a single one is caught in this way.
 They are powerful swimmers and a large specimen, about 1.2 metres (4 feet long), will put up a spirited fight on rod and reel.

 From a video, I watched on the internet of an elephant fish filmed underwater they appear to get a lot of forward thrust from their large pectoral fins rather than from their whole body in the way a typical shark does.